bartukocakara/go-finance/README.md

 ### Server

 - Backend will be deployed to AWS or Heroku
-- Deployment will be done by Docker we will choose AWS, environment setup will be done by Terraform

 ### Features
 * [ ] User create profile email, facebook or google